AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 This section allows you to view and edit integration settings across all [platforms](/help/authentication/tve-dashboard-reports.md#platforms).
 You can change these settings based on individual platforms.
 For example, you can adjust the Authorization TTL duration on Android while maintaining a default value for another platform.

-All properties in Platform settings inherit a default value set by the MVPD but can be adjusted if necessary.
+Each property in platform settings inherit a default value set by the MVPD but can be adjusted if necessary.

 >[!IMPORTANT]
 >
->An agreement with the MVPD is required to determine values set for all properties in Platform settings.
+>An agreement with the MVPD is required to determine values set for each property in platform settings.

 >[!IMPORTANT]
 >